Weʼre raising £87,500 to Help Fund My New Legs!

 The page owner is responsible for the distribution of funds raised.

-Hey guys, I have opened a JustGiving page to raise money for an operation that I desperately want to change my life.
+I have opened a JustGiving page to raise money for an operation that I desperately want to change my life.

 I was born prematurely at 28 weeks with my twin brother Tom, due to a condition called ‘Twin-to-twin Transfusion”.

-The consequence of this is that I developed blood clots in both my legs, which led to the amputation of my left leg through the calf at 18 months old.
+The consequence of the condition was is that I developed blood clots in both my legs, which led to the amputation of my left leg through the calf at 18 months old.
 In addition to this, my right leg was left severely damaged with no main artery meaning that it is very hard to keep warm, as circulation is limited.
 I have no muscle or fat tissue so it’s very exposed with little protection, so even walking on hard surfaces is a challenge for me, my foot is in a fixed position after having various surgeries, making mobility difficult but I try to overcome as much as I can.

 I have now exhausted surgery to help improve my mobility, by having over 20 operations in Great Ormond Street Hospital on both legs (including corrective surgery on my toes).
 This is my last option to live a life where I feel as free as I want, this operation would really change my life giving me a limitless future.

 The procedure I would be having is called Osseointergration and has been carried out in Australia since 2006, with the number of patients increasing steadily over the years.
 Today, nearly 500 people have benefitted from the procedure, 86 of which have been below knee.
 Currently it isn’t available on the NHS.
 The procedure consists of taking out the bone marrow and inserting a metal implant that the bone grows around and stays permanently in the leg, working similar to a tooth implant.
 The surgeon who will be doing the operation is an Iraq refugee who fled to Australia during Sadam Hussein’s regime.
-He developed the procedure after assessing previous attempts by two other surgeons, and has introduced a permanent solution to many amputees who can’t get on with a typical prosthesis., reducing the recovery time from 18 months to 3 months.
+He developed the procedure after assessing previous attempts by two other surgeons, and has introduced a permanent solution to many amputees who can’t get on with a typical prosthesis, reducing the recovery time from 18 months to 3 months.